Use the side menu tabs or Site Map to see many more pages!

 See also '30 things I bet you didn't know about E2B'.

 E2B automatically adds payload files (.ISOs, .IMAs, .IMG, etc.) to the menu, only if they are at the 2nd folder level (i.e the \_ISO\xxxx level).

 Payload files (and .mnu files) are listed in alphabetical order of their file names.

-Note that all .mnu files are found, even if they are nested below the 2nd folder level (nested sub-folders), but for automatic addition to a menu, a payload file must be in the menu folder.
+Note that .mnu files will be found at all levels, even if they are nested below the 2nd folder level (nested sub-folders).

-To add your own wallpaper background, prepare a .bmp file which is exactly 800x600 in size and 24/32-bit colour depth.
+To add your own wallpaper background, prepare a .bmp file or .jpg file which is exactly 800x600 in size and 24/32-bit colour depth.

 Name the file as mybackground.bmp and copy it to the \_ISO folder.

-The \_ISO\mybackground.bmp file can also be a JPEG encoded file (e.g. saved as a JPEG file called mybackground.bmp using MSPaint or Gimp - note that a name of mybackground.jpg is not recognised by E2B).
+The \_ISO\mybackground.bmp file can also be a JPEG encoded file (e.g. saved as a JPEG file called mybackground.bmp using MSPaint or Gimp).
+Note that a name of \_ISO\mybackground.jpg is also recognised by E2B v1.92 and later.

-If you add a \_ISO\MyE2B.cfg configuration file, you can specify a different background wallpaper file name and path (notice the forward slashes for grub4dos paths!) - e.g.
+If you add a \_ISO\MyE2B.cfg configuration file, you can specify the background wallpaper file name and path inside MyE2B.cfg (notice that forward slashes are used for grub4dos paths!) - e.g.